McLean Hospital 115 Mill Street Belmont, MA 02478

 According to Cheryl Cronin, MBA, MA, business manager at McLean Hospital’s Fernside Signature Recovery Program, the digital platform, called Integrated Support Now, could bring IGT to millions of individuals who may not be receiving the help they need.
 “There are about 3.3 million people with co-occurring mood and substance use disorders in the United States alone,” she reported.
 “We are very thankful that we won the competition, because we know IGT works, and this app could help this huge population of people get access to treatment that can help them.”

 The proposed app will incorporate key elements of IGT, an evidence-based approach for addressing coexisting bipolar disorder and alcohol and drug abuse that teaches recovery behaviors and relapse prevention skills.
-Roger D. Weiss, MD, chief of the Division of Alcohol and Drug Abuse and director of the Alcohol and Drug Abuse Clinical Research Program at McLean, explained that “IGT was created as a face-to-face form of group therapy, and much of the therapeutic value of IGT comes from interpersonal support.”
+Roger D. Weiss, MD, chief of the Substance Use Disorders Division and director of the Alcohol and Drug Abuse Clinical Research Program at McLean, explained that “IGT was created as a face-to-face form of group therapy, and much of the therapeutic value of IGT comes from interpersonal support.”
 With this in mind, Weiss—who was one of the original developers of IGT—said, “the biggest challenge in creating the mobile app will be in translating the in-person interactions that are central to IGT to a digital platform.”

 To address this issue, app users will take part in a daily check-in during which they respond to questions concerning their use of alcohol or drugs, their mood, and whether they had faced high-risk situations.
 App users will also be able to interact with a digital coach, which could suggest activities and options to help manage conditions.
 In addition, the app will offer customized recommendations based on the IGT curriculum and collect information from users to help make better recommendations.
 In the future, Cronin said, the app could facilitate “group interaction, allow people to input emergency contacts, and offer crisis services.”